 This is basically the Mexican version of Romeo and Juliet…with a twist.
 Carlos was a boy from a middle-class family who fell in love with Ana, a rich wealthy girl.
 They began a romance and even got the blessing from her mother, that is, until Ana’s father decided to sell her hand in marriage to a wealthy Spaniard.

 Carlos, feeling crushed, devised a plan where he could rent an apartment in front of Ana’s and from the balconies in the narrow alleyway, they could see each other in the middle of the night.

-Talking about Trovadores, each night they offer a traditional Callejoneada (narrow alley tour) where you pay a small fee in order to enjoy a romantic walking tour of this charming city with live music and a courtesy drink.
+Talking about Trovadores, each night they offer a traditional Callejoneada (roughly translated as a narrow alley tour) where you pay a small fee in order to enjoy a romantic walking tour of this charming city with live music and a courtesy drink.

-If you’re in the vicinity of the Callejón del Beso but have the misfortune of being single, you can rent university students to kiss you (but ONLY to kiss you, mind you).
+PS.
+If you’re in the vicinity of the Callejón del Beso but have the misfortune of being single, you can pay university students to kiss you (but ONLY to kiss you, mind you).

 Guanajuato is home to at least 4 different colonial era haunted mansions, each one with a spooky vibe and a story so unbelievable cheesy that can easily be labelled as nothing more than a myth.